Skip to main content

 Discussion

-In conclusion, short stamen loss is occurring in low elevation populations more than in high elevation populations.
-Our results suggest that retention of two short stamens in high elevation populations are not explained by reduced effective population sizes or by local adaptation to different optima in high and low elevation populations.
+In conclusion, short stamen loss has occurred in low elevation populations more than in high elevation populations.
+Our results suggest that retention of two short stamens in high elevation populations is not explained by reduced effective population sizes or by local adaptation to different optima in high and low elevation populations.
 Thus, the evolutionary mechanisms underlying variation in short stamen number are excitingly complex and deserve further study.
-A third hypothesis is that correlated responses to selection may maintain the cline in short stamen number (Futuyma, 2010; Lande, 1979).
+A third hypothesis is that correlated responses to selection may contribute to the cline in short stamen number (Futuyma, 2010; Lande, 1979).
 However, correlated responses to selection on other locally adapted traits could result in weak evidence for divergent selection; we did not find this.
 Future work should better characterize direct selection and correlated responses to selection on short stamens in the field by measuring fitness of plants with natural variation in short stamen number and experimental manipulation of stamens, like that done by Royer et al. (2016), in the field.
 Further, refining the short stamen number QTL to candidate genes and comparing to genetic regions underlying locally adapted traits could uncover the role of linked or pleiotropic genes leading to correlated responses to selection.
 These additional studies across both latitudinal and elevational gradients will characterize the interplay of direct selection, correlated responses to selection, and genetic drift in trait loss and identify parallel evolutionary forces at play across environmental contexts.

 Supplementary Material